Bangarra Dance Theatre: History

 Johnson toured Australia in 1972 with American choreographer Eleo Pomare and his company, and remained in Australia.
 In 1975, Johnson became the founding director of the Aboriginal Islander Skills Development Scheme, now known as the National Aboriginal and Islander Skills Development Association (NAISDA).

 Johnson had a three-part plan for Aboriginal dance in Australia.
 It was to establish a school to give academic qualifications, and train dancers as members of a student and graduate performing company that would also teach.
 It would further provide a path for the dancers to other dance-related areas, including choreography, tour management, and all front and back of house skills.
 The other key aim was to maintain authentic cultural continuity, friendships, and close ties to traditional communities.
 Johnson mentored Stone, who studied alongside the dancers.
 She planned the formation of Bangarra Dance Theatre and, in 1989, became its founding artistic director.
 Bangarra is a Wiradjuri word meaning "to make fire".

 Stephen Page has been the artistic director since 1991.
 Bangarra's first full-length show, Praying Mantis Dreaming, was produced in 1992.
 In 1994, Page, with Bernadette Walong as associate director, created Ochres and productions have followed annually since 2000.
 All have been successful within Australia and some have toured the United States and the United Kingdom.
 The group also made significant contributions to the opening and closing ceremonies of the 2000 Summer Olympics in Sydney.
 The opening ceremony was co-directed by Stephen Page along with Rhoda Roberts, and Page co-choreographed a segment called Awakening, which was narrated by Ernie Dingo.

+In 2012, Rings first choreographed the nine-part piece Terrain, which was inspired by the South Australian salt lake Kati Thanda-Lake Eyre and Aboriginal people's Connection to Country.

 Bennelong (2017) and Dark Emu (2018), were Bangarra's biggest ever works, playing to around 70,000 people across the country.
 Dark Emu was co-created by Stephen Page with former Bangarra dancers Daniel Riley and Yolande Brown, inspired by Bruce Pascoe's book of the same name.
 It became the most successful production in Bangarra's history, and was highly critically acclaimed.